Krym/persian-angular-ui-bootstrap/README.md

 As a front-end developer in Iran using angular for developing single page applications I was always in need of persian angular components.
-The directives presented by angular-ui was always attracting me to use them but the big problem was being rose up when I wanted them to be right to left or has persian features like persian calendar.
+The directives presented by angular-ui was always attracting me to use them but the big problem was being rose up when I wanted them to be *right to left* or having persian features like *persian calendar*.
 So I forked this open-source project and started to add my desired persian features into it.

 Persian datepicker is completed till now.
 I am working on a right to left pagination too and I will be so glad if you suggest other